 - Behavioral management and supports

 Our Caring Supports

 We tailor our AFC supports to each family’s unique needs and preferences, and honor and value cultural diversity.
 Our experienced team of case managers and registered nurses partners with your whole family to help you care for your loved one in the comfort of home.

-Our staff members come from a wide range of backgrounds and speak many languages, including Cantonese, English, French, Haitian-Creole, Lithuanian, Mandarin, Portuguese, Russian, and Spanish.
+Our staff members come from a wide range of backgrounds and speak many languages, including Cantonese, English, French, Haitian-Creole, Lithuanian, Mandarin, Russian, and Spanish.